CircuitData/CircuitData-Language/README.md

 ### Dielectric ("dielectric")
 Aliases: "Laminate"
-A list of one of more materials by name and referencing a material listed in the materials section This element is a list and can contain several items
+A list of one of more materials used as dielectric.
+Every material listed here must have be listed in the materials section with the name of the material as the key.
+This element is a list and can contain several items

 Data tag | Format | P | PD | PE | PR | C | Description